 I'm a LIcensed Clinical Social Worker with over thirty years experience working in a variety of counseling settings and hospitals with adults, children and families who are experiencing a wide range of issues and problems.
 During our first meeting, you can expect a brief review of information you've already provided about your personal history and current circumstances and to discuss your reasons for seeking counseling along with the goals you'd like to achieve (if known).
 Based on the information you provide, we'll develope an agreed upon strategy for obtaining these goals.
 In addtion, most of the time, at the end of our first meeting, I can give you an estimate of the number of meetings it will take to get there.
 I have Bachelor's Degress in Psychology and Sociology and a Master's Degree in Social Work.
 I have taught in my profession at the undergraduate and graduate levels, am an approved Clinical Intern Supervisor and have been a fully licensed clinician for decades.
 I strive to assist all those who work with me in resolving the issues that have brought them to counseling to ensure they feel benefited by the experience.

-I am licensed in Idaho with 13 years of professional work experience.
-I am certified in both trauma interventions and attachment focused therapy.
-My passion is helping people learn about the mind and body connection and how to create safety within.
-I have experience in helping clients with stress and anxiety, trauma, motivation, self esteem, and ADHD, autism & depression.
+I am licensed in Idaho with 3 years of professional work experience.
+I have experience in helping clients with stress, anxiety, coping with addictions, trauma, abuse, motivation, self esteem, & confidence.
+I also have experience working with depression.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-Taking the first step to seeking a more fulfilling and happier life takes courage.
-I am here to support you in that process.
+It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
+I am here to support & empower you in that journey.

-How to find a therapist in Clifton
+How to find a licensed therapist serving clients in Clifton, Idaho

 Finding the best therapist close by in Clifton can feel challenging, but know that once you narrow your search for a counselor serving your area.
 You can get connected with a clinician in your city that is accepting new clients and fits your goals.
-Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services with therapists in Clifton that work best for you in order to begin your personal journey towards emotional healing.
+Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services with therapists that work best for you in order to begin your personal journey towards emotional healing.

-Understanding the type of therapy you'd like to search for is crucial before finding a psychologist.
+Understanding the type of therapy you'd like to search for is crucial before finding a therapist or psychologist.
 Perhaps you're interested in narrowing your search for a psychotherapist that can offer psychodynamic, cognitive-behavioral (CBT), talk therapy, provide group therapy, marriage and family therapy for individuals or couples, or couples therapy.
 Each type of support of this kind with BetterHelp therapists can offer various benefits and address or treat different disorders.
 If you're still unsure, feel free to contact the provider via email to find out which methods they practice.

 It is also important to understand that mental health professionals in the United States are accredited to provide care, helping individuals and couples, with a variety of licenses for therapists.
 These include licensed marriage and family therapist (LMFT), licensed clinical social worker (LCSW), and clinician or doctor of psychology (PsyD).
 Regardless of their licensure, they are trained able to treat individuals and couples, and sometimes children, in any type of therapy in the Clifton region and in the state of Idaho.
 Find a therapist under any of these distinctions and know that the sessions they offer can provide a safe place to heal.